 A butcher from Bear Mountain Beef in Hawk Springs, Wyoming, seals steaks in vacuum packages inside their Cut & Package Module.

-• A team of butchers break down a beef carcass in the Cut and Package Module of a Friesla Meat Processing System.
+• Butchers break, cut, and package beef carcasses in the Cut and Package Module of a Friesla Meat Processing System.

-Butchers from Bear Mountain Beef in Hawk Springs, Wyoming, fabricate and package beef products in their Friesla Cut & Package Module.
+Butchers break, cut, and package beef carcasses in a Friesla Cut and Package Module.

 LEARNING & TEACHING